 Wide investment selection

 Good customer service

 If your teen is a minor, open a minor Roth IRA.
 If she is 18 and in some states 19, she can open the account on her own.
-But it’s still worth guiding her, to ensure it’s done.
+Guide her, to ensure it’s done.

 To sweeten the deal and keep encouraging her, I’m matching her dollar-for-dollar of whatever she puts into the account, this year.
-So, if she deposits $1000 dollars, I’m going to deposit $1000 dollars into the account.
-With her depositing $3000, we’ll easily max out her 2021 contribution, which is great!
+So, if she deposits $1,000 dollars, I’m going to deposit $1,000 dollars into the account.
+For example if she depos $3,000, we’ll easily max out her 2021 contribution, which is great!

 STEP 5: Start Investing

 Now the fun begins.
 I’m keeping this as simple as possible, and we’ve agreed I’ll invest about 70%-80% of the money.